Computer Repair Technician, exactly what does it take to get a job as one?

 Computer Science degree will take you four years, the Tech

 School two to three years.
 Or you

-could do a 'home study' course as long as it is accredited.
+could do a 'home study' course insure it is accredited.

 There are many types of computer repair technician jobs such as the computer repair tech, and